gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Major improvements to C++ project support (i)

 Gradle has had basic support for C++ projects for some time.
-We're now excited to be starting on the process of expanding this support to make Gradle the best build system available for native code projects.
-By leveraging the flexibility of Gradle, we'll be introducing support for:
+This is now expanding with the goal of positioning Gradle as the best build system available for native code projects.

+This includes:

 - Creating and linking to static libraries
 - Building with different C++ toolchains (Visual C++, GCC, etc)